CS-433/project2_PINN_ACJ/README.md

 # Team member
-This project was done in the scope of the CS-433 course by :
+This project was done in the scope of the course CS-433 Machine Learning by :
 *   `Jonathan Chuah`
 *   `Tz-Ching Yu`
 *   `Albias Havolli `